 Please note: This post contains some affiliate links which means if you follow a link and end up making a purchase, I’ll receive a small commission at no extra cost to you.
 Thanks in advance for supporting my blog – Steph

 A week in Dubrovnik: The top things to see and do

 1. Explore the Old Town

 A real sense of awe descends when you reach the gates to the Old City and lay your eyes on the marble streets and ancient city walls which protected the republic for centuries.

 The Stradun is the main street which stretches between the two town gates, Pile and Ploce.
 Lined with boutique shops, cafes and restaurants, there’s a real hustle and bustle as locals go about their daily business and tourists admire the immaculate white limestone streets and beautiful buildings.
-If you’re looking for good restaurants to try, I’ve written a blog post about where to eat in Dubrovnik.

 At the end of the Stradun you’ll find some of Dubrovnik’s most well-known landmarks such as Sponza Palace, Orlando’s Column, St. Blaise Church and Rector’s Palace.